juce-framework/JUCE/CHANGE_LIST.md

-== Major JUCE features and updates ==
+# Major JUCE features and updates

-This file just lists the more notable headline features.
-For more detailed info about changes and bugfixes please see the git log and BREAKING-CHANGES.txt.
+This file lists the more notable headline features.
+For more detailed info about changes and bugfixes please see the git log and BREAKING_CHANGES.md.

-Version 7.0.7
+## Version 7.0.7

   - Fixed some macOS 14.0 deprecations
   - Fixed some issues with VST3 manifest generation
   - Fixed a Metal layer rendering issue